szeder/all-git-forks/SoC-2012-Ideas.md

 The library currently has support for fetching code over the http and git protocols.
 The aim of this project is to finish the support for the remaining network operations:

+Major goals:

 - Fetch over SSH, including a sane API for managing the user's SSH keys.
 - Push over http, git, and SSH, with pack-objects as a prerequisite.

 This is not as terribly complicated as it looks, because the existing networking code is well modularized and easy to extend: most of the required sockets functionality is already in place.